Interim director (fall 2013): Felice Lopez Bell—email@example.com

 Location: Renfro 133 (schedule)

-The Mars Hill College Writing Center, located in Renfro Library, room 133, offers free writing tutoring for all MHC students.
+The Mars Hill University Writing Center, located in Renfro Library, room 133, offers free writing tutoring for all MHU students.
 Writers are encouraged to make an appointment, but drop-in visits are welcome, time permitting.

 Writing Center tutors are trained to provide assistance at all stages of the writing process, from prewriting to revising final drafts, and they work with writers in all disciplines.
 Whether you’re working on that first essay for freshman English, tweaking a major research paper, or polishing your résumé for a job application, the tutors in the Writing Center can help you become a better writer.

 The Writing Center is staffed by trained peer tutors, students with strong writing skills and a desire to help others.
 To become a peer tutor, students must have successfully completed English 111 and 112 (or 113); additionally, tutors must enroll in a one-credit- hour course, ENG262-Peer Collaboration in Writing.

 Mrs. Felice Lopez Bell—Writing Center interim director and instructor of English

 For the fall semester of 2013, I will be serving as the director of the Writing Center and the Writing in the Disciplines program while Virginia Bower is on sabbatical.
 When she returns from her adventures, I will be the assistant director of these programs.
 I have been teaching English courses at Mars Hill since 2008.
 I received my bachelor’s degree from the College of Charleston and my master’s degree in fiction at the University of Florida.
 I am very much enjoying teaching a creative writing class this semester and hope to teach many more.
 In addition to teaching English, recruiting and training tutors, running the Writing Center, and assisting with the WID program, I also coach soccer in Asheville.